-NOTE: If a residence permit issuance has been confirmed by the OCMA, you should obtain an entrance visa at a Latvian diplomatic mission abroad www.mfa.gov.lv/en/mission Please consult a respective diplomatic mission on required documents for submission.
+NB!
+If a residence permit issue has been confirmed by the OCMA, the applicant should obtain an entry visa at a Latvian diplomatic mission abroad www.mfa.gov.lv/en/mission Please consult a respective diplomatic mission to find out the required documents.

-NOTE: If your residence permit has been approved but visa request rejected, the UL will refund your tuition fee.
+NB!
+If the applicant’s residence permit has been approved, but visa request rejected, the UL will refund the tuition fee paid by the applicant.

 ATTENTION!
 THE UNIVERSITY DOES NOT COVER THE BANK TRANSFER FEES, THESE MUST BE ADDED BY PAYER TO THE TRANSFERRED AMOUNT.

-NOTE: Before you apply for a visa or a residence permit, you must pay the tuition fee for the whole first year of study (unless you have a scholarship).
+NB!
+Before applying for a visa or a residence permit, the applicant must pay the tuition fee for the entire first year of study (unless the applicant has a scholarship).

-NOTE: If the acceptance letter is received after August 20, the student must submit the documents for residence permit within the period of 10 days.
+NB!
+If the acceptance letter is received after August 20, the applicant must submit the documents for residence permit within the period of 10 days.

-Upon the arrival after moving in the University residence halls or apartment:
+Upon the arrival after moving in the University residence halls or apartment the applicant should:

-1) Visit Student Services: apply for the student card and receive guidance on residence matters, receive information (login and password) for the UL information system (LUIS).
+1) Visit Student Services to apply for the student card and receive guidance on residence matters, receive information (login and password) for the UL information system (LUIS).

-2) Visit the faculty to meet the study programme secretary, receive intorduction to the facilities and participate in the orientation activities;
+2) Visit the faculty to meet the study programme secretary, receive introduction to the facilities and participate in the orientation activities;

 3) Register for the study semester, courses and sports during the registration week by using the University of Latvia Information System.